llxisdsh/flatmap_rs/README.md

 ---

-**Note**: This is an experimental implementation.
-While functional and tested, it's recommended to thoroughly evaluate performance characteristics for your specific use case before production deployment.
+**Note**: FlatMap is a stable, production-ready implementation that has been thoroughly tested and benchmarked.
+It's particularly well-suited for high-concurrency applications where read performance and thread safety are critical.